alekcz/firestream/README.md

 3. Set the FIREBASE_CONFIG environment variable to the contents of your `json` key file.
 (Sometimes it may be necessary to wrap the key contents in single quotes to escape all the special characters within it. e.g. FIREBASE_CONFIG='`contents-of-json`')

-4. You're now good to go
+4. You're now good to go.

 ## Usage